Books & other publications

 Shortlisted, Raymond Klibansky Prize

-“Cyberculture and Ethics in Generation A and Super Sad True Love Story,” The (Un)Certain Future of Empathy in Posthumanism, Cyberculture and Science Fiction, Inter-Disciplinary Press, ebook, ed.
-Elsa Bouet, forthcoming, 13p.
+“Cyberculture and Ethics in Generation A and Super Sad True Love Story,” The (Un)Certain Future of Empathy in Posthumanism, Cyberculture and Science Fiction, ed.
+Elsa Bouet, Leiden, Netherlands: Brill, ebook, 2015, 41-53.

 “‘Daniel de Leon Drew Up the Diagram:’ Winnipeg’s Seditious Conspiracy Trials of 1919-1920,” (with Tom Mitchell), Canadian State Trials Volume 4: Security and the Limits of Toleration in War and Peace, 1914-39.
 Susan Binnie, Eric Tucker & Barry Wright eds., Toronto: Osgoode Society for Canadian Legal History, 2015, 217-60.